sciZer0/7/v/README.md

 By the way, additionally, most bitcoin trading takes place on centralized exchanges, which makes this all — according to the main point of blockchain technology — also absurd.

-Forecast

-For now, Bitcoin is both permissionless and highly-sustainable.

-And, Bitcoin might have been the undisputed leader until some moment.
-For example, until there is a fundamentally better token — a token with pre-programmed decreasing of supply, with the ideal Gini, and which is fundamentally much better in other key aspects.

-Over time, the whole point of Bitcoin as a blockchain, thanks to its unique (historical) status of the 1st cryptocurrency, might be more clear and more about the same point that, for example, a Leonardo da Vinci's painting or a set of NFTs of a unique art collection has, and which is the flexing — the ultimate way for people to flex.

-<i><b>Flexing as a culture, in a broad sense, might be described as showing that you are better than other people since you can have the thing other people cannot.
-For example, this may happen through spending significant money on a unique thing (token) proving your involvement with some unique (sometimes historical) event.
-Essentially, this is a way for anyone to demonstrate their domination, superiority.
-This is such public relations — this is about the status.
-And plus, of course, this does not exclude making money through reselling the unique thing (token) to someone else.</b></i>

-So, the whole value of Bitcoin as a blockchain — if compared to new, more advanced blockchains going to come — might be more about its unique (historical) status of the 1st cryptocurrency, meaning Bitcoin tokens are much like NFTs.

-Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price — for example, more clean Bitcoins have more prices.
+For now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price — for example, more clean Bitcoins have more prices.
 Over time, this point might become even more clear to everyone — earlier Bitcoins might also have more prices.

-Probably, one Satoshi is much like one NFT — much like one NFT of a unique art collection.

-The word's top universities like Stanford, Harvard or Oxford might buy earlier Bitcoin tokens as NFTs — along with their purchase of other NFTs  — to prove their status: their domination and superiority in understanding innovations.

 To Bitcoin maximalists